 - 1. Service to the University, College, or Department. - a) Activity devoted to the administrative function of the Department, College, and University. - b) Activity that furthers the objectives of the University, College, and Department. - c) Seeking and developing new ways to improve performance and make contributions to the Department, College, and University. - d) Participation in conferences, courses, workshops, seminars, and acquisition of academic degrees designed to enhance competence and understanding of academic or scholarly material. - 2.
-Service to the scholarly discipline. - a) Participation in professional organizations related to faculty members' disciplines or general faculty roles. - b) Holding office in scholarly organizations. - c) Serving on or chairing committees in scholarly organizations. - d) Reviews or other critical assessments of scholarly work, including reviews of journal articles, books. - e) Ad hoc or standing member review of grant applications. - 3.
-Activity that utilizes professional background and expertise in the community outside of the University. - a) Service to an organization or association. - b) Presentations to community groups. - c) Participation on boards or working groups that seek to improve or develop health management or policy. - d) Service on or holding office in civic organizations.
+Service to the scholarly discipline. - a) Participation in professional organizations related to faculty members' disciplines or general faculty roles. - b) Holding office in scholarly organizations. - c) Serving on or chairing committees in scholarly organizations. - d) Reviews or other critical assessments of scholarly work, including reviews of journal articles, books, and grant applications. - 3.
+Activity that utilizes professional background and expertise in the community outside of the University. - a) Service to a bar association. - b) Presentations to community groups. - c) Participation on boards or working groups that seek to improve or develop legal policy. - d) Service on or holding office in civic organizations.